"Weather forecast for tonight: dark."

 With a half shrug, Sebastian replied, his breath tickling my cheek, “With the right looks, they’ll allow anything, you know?”

 I nodded.
+I knew.
 Parker and the others had gathered around the two unmarked liter bottles, and I turned to see these magical looks firsthand.
 And I stopped.
 And I stared.
 And I turned back around before she could see me.

 “Hana?”
 Sebastian called after me as I tried to push my way into the crowd.
 His hand closed around my shoulder, spinning me around firmly, but not in a painful way.
 “Where are you going?”

 I opened my mouth to make up something, but it was too late.
 Anita’s golden eyes landed on mine, freezing me in that inescapable stare.
 “Hana?” she asked, dodging a dancing boy to take the few steps over.
 “What are you doing here?”

 Words weren’t forming for me, so Sebastian stepped in.
 “I asked if she wanted to come.”

 Anita looked back and forth between us, her curls shifting with each subtle turn of her head.
 I could see some of the anonymous guys behind her roaming their eyes up and down her scantily clad figure like a pack of predators.
 My hands clenched for so many reasons that I didn’t know what to feel or who to blame.
 Anita noticed none of this.
 “Are you two…?” she trailed off, the implication heavy in her voice.
 Her eyes were on Sebastian’s hand on my shoulder.

 “No,” I answered without hesitation, breaking the dam of words lodged in my throat.
 I shrugged his hand off.
 “No, we’re not.
 We’re actually just going.
 Right, Sebastian?”
 His eyes shot to mine at the use of his full name, and I sent him a thousand telepathic messages to please just agree.